alessioarcudi/ExIFFI/ExIFFI_Notes/EXPERIMENT SCRIPTS.md

 - Do a subplot putting together the Bar Plot/Score Map/Importance Scoremap obtained with different configurations to see what changes in the interpretation
 - Plot `sample_size` vs `execution_time`
 - Plot `n_features` vs `execution_time`

+### To do

+- [ ] Integrate the changes done in the code into the code written in `numba` by Alessio
+- [ ] Work with the `wrapper` and the `add_bash` commands to perform the experiments similarly to what was done for the HPC Project
+	- [ ] The I can try to execute the experiments in the same way done in CAPRI (so using a `sh` script the launches successively the command to execute the script for each different dataset separately) locally on my PC (I do not think it will require so much time (also if I use the `numba`/C optimized))
+- [ ] Try to create a subplot with the plots produced by `bar_plot`, `score_plot` and `importance_map`

 # Model Comparison Experiment